Detectify Data Processing Agreement

 Upon the Controller’s request, the Processor will once per calendar year provide to the Controller the information necessary to demonstrate the Processor’s compliance with its obligations under Applicable Legislation and this DPA.

-If the Controller, despite receiving the information set out above, has a legitimate and documented reason to suspect that the Processor does not meet its obligations under Applicable Legislation and this DPA, the Controller shall be entitled on 30 days’ written notice to carry out an audit of the Processor’s processing of the Personal Information and information relevant in that respect.
-The Processor shall assist the Controller, disclose any information necessary and provide the access necessary in order for the Controller to carry out such audit.
+If the Controller, despite receiving the information set out above and any additional information provided to Controller, has a legitimate and documented reason to suspect that the Processor does not meet its obligations under Applicable Legislation and this DPA, the Controller shall be entitled on 30 days’ written notice to carry out an audit of the Processor’s processing of the Personal Information and information relevant in that respect.
+The Processor shall reasonably assist the Controller, disclose any information necessary and provide the access necessary in order for the Controller to carry out such an audit.
 Each Party shall carry its own costs for such an audit.

-If a data protection authority carries out an audit of the Processor which may involve the processing of Personal Information, the Processor shall promptly notify the Controller thereof.
+If a data protection authority carries out an audit of the Processor which may involve the processing of Personal Information on behalf of the Controller, the Processor shall promptly notify the Controller thereof.

 The Processor undertakes not to disclose or provide any Personal Information, or any information related to the Personal Information, to any third party.
 For the avoidance of doubt, any Sub-Processor shall not be considered a third party.
 This confidentiality obligation will continue to apply also after the termination of this DPA without limitation in time.